NaeemAkhtarDev/NaeemAkhtarDev/README.md

 ### 🚀 About Me
 - 🔭 I’m a **Frontend Developer** with 6+ years of experience in building modern, responsive, and interactive web interfaces.
-- 💡 I specialize in **UI/UX, web animations, 3D integration, HTML, CSS, React, Next Js, Typescript, JavaScript, Three JS, Webflow and CMS frameworks**.
+- 💡 I specialize in **UI/UX, web animations, 3D integration, HTML, CSS, React, Next Js, Typescript, JavaScript, Three JS, GSAP, Webflow, WordPress, Shopify, Laravel**.
 - 🌍 Based in **Pakistan**, working with international clients and teams remotely.
 - 🎯 My goal is to deliver **visually stunning, high-performing web experiences**.
 - 💬 I enjoy mentoring, learning new tech, and contributing to open-source.